Paper Contribution: A Systematized Tautomer Database Resource

 E_TAUTO_HASH(tautomer-invariant identifier)E_ISOTOPE_STEREO_HASH128(tautomer-sensitive identifier)

-Note: The paper omits computational hardware specifications because the analysis used existing chemical databases.
-However, evaluating 400M+ structures necessitates high-throughput cluster computing, making it computationally expensive for an individual to replicate the full analysis from scratch.
+Note: The paper omits computational hardware specifications but acknowledges using the NIH HPC Biowulf cluster.
+Evaluating 400M+ structures necessitates high-throughput cluster computing, making it computationally expensive for an individual to replicate the full analysis from scratch.

 Paper Information